PrescottJRynewicz/brain/000 Brain/🔔 Gaussian Bell Curve.md

 #### What is a Gaussian Bell Curve
 ?
 A curve where values are grouped close to the average.
-It ends up looking like a bell?
+It ends up looking like a bell.
 <!--SR:!2023-08-08,1,228-->

 #### What is the percentage for the first, second, and third standard deviations for a normal distribution?